-- Certain courses taught at the high school campus, which may include courses termed dual credit, Advanced Placement (AP), International Baccalaureate (IB), or college preparatory; - Enrollment in AP or dual credit courses through the Texas Virtual School Network (TXVSN); - Enrollment in courses taught in conjunction and in partnership with Angelo State University, Northwest Vista College, San Antonio College, or St. Philip's College, which may be offered on or off campus; - Enrollment in courses taught at other colleges or universities; and - Certain Career and Technical Education (CTE) courses.
+- Certain courses taught at the high school campus, which may include courses termed dual credit, Advanced Placement (AP), - Enrollment in AP or dual credit courses through the Texas Virtual School Network (TXVSN); - Enrollment in courses taught in conjunction and in partnership with Angelo State University, Northwest Vista College, San Antonio College, St. Philip's College, or University of Texas OnRamps which may be offered on or off campus; and - Enrollment in courses taught at other colleges or universities.